insurance dispute arbitration in Queens Village, New York 11428

 Federal agencies have assessed $2K in penalties against businesses in this ZIP.
 Start your arbitration case →

-In the humid summer of 2023, Maria Ramirez noticed a slow drip coming from the ceiling of her Queens Village home in zip code 11428.
+In the humid summer of 2023, the claimant noticed a slow drip coming from the ceiling of her Queens Village home in zip code 11428.
 What started as a minor annoyance quickly escalated into a serious issue.
 By August, the water damage had ruined drywall, soaked the hardwood floors, and warped several pieces of furniture.
 Maria immediately filed a claim with Harbor Insurance, her provider for the past five years.

 Negotiations dragged on for months.
 By November 2023, after multiple phone calls and submitted documentation, Harbor Insurance doubled its offer to $9,000 but still refused to cover all remediation costs citing a policy clause about "sudden and accidental damage" exclusions.
 Frustrated, Maria sought arbitration as stipulated in her policy contract.